 Claudia Moseley and Edward Shuster are conceptual artists working in sculpture and installation.
 Their practice explores the nature of perception and embodiment; investigating light-time, technological mediation and the instrumentation of optics and geometry.
 The artists met on a protest site in the Brecon Beacons in Wales, where they began their collaboration inhabiting a tree, which led to a series of works of social sculpture, immersive installations and public pavilions in sites ranging from squats and peripheral architectural spaces to public parks.
-They are now married, living and working in London and various sites across Europe.
+They are now married, living and working in London and various sites across Europe and the USA.

-This year the artists have been selected by the Contemporary Art Society for the commission of two major permanent public works, following their first UK solo show ‘Interface’ (2015) which comprised 11 site-specific works across a 3000 square foot space beneath Waterloo’s railway arches at Gallery 223.
-Other recent commissions include a large-scale site specific installation for Lumiere Durham, 2017 and the creation of a tree pavilion sited for 6 months in London’s Hoxton Square, which featured on the front page of the BBC’s website.
-Managed by former Lisson Gallery Director, Michelle D’Souza, their work has been selected by the 2017 Aesthetica Art Prize, which showcases the work of 100 leading artists from around the world.
-They have been featured in other International publications, including the The Guardian and Wired and has attracted patronage from Tim Burton, Helena Bonham Carter and Director of the former Royal Institute of British Architecture Trust, Charles Knevitt.
+The artists presented their first UK solo show ‘Interface’ (2015), which comprised 11 site-specific works across a 3000 square foot space beneath Waterloo’s railway arches at Gallery 223.
+2015 also saw the creation of a tree pavilion sited for 6 months in London’s Hoxton Square, which featured on the front page of the BBC’s website.
+Managed by former Lisson Gallery Director, Michelle D’Souza in the UK, their work has been selected by the 2017 Aesthetica Art Prize, which showcases the work of 100 leading artists from around the world.
+Their work has been featured in International publications including the The Guardian and Wired and has attracted patronage from Tim Burton, Helena Bonham Carter and Director of the former Royal Institute of British Architecture Trust, Charles Knevitt.
 They are both RSA Fellows and Edward is a Doctor of Philosophy.